Royals vs. White Sox Player Props Betting Odds

 |0

-- Bobby Witt Jr. has put up 36 hits with five doubles, four triples, six home runs and eight walks.
-He has driven in 15 runs with 10 stolen bases.
+- Salvador Perez has recorded 39 hits with nine doubles, seven home runs and nine walks.
+He has driven in 21 runs.

 |Opponent